It’s Beginning to Look a Lot Like Christmas Decorating… Exploded In My ADHD House

 Plus, without all the visual cues I kind of, well, forget about Christmas.
 I know it seems impossible as every commercial outlet in America bombards us with an Armageddon-like countdown.
 But I don’t mean I forget about the date.
 I mean I forget about the realness of Christmas day approaching.

-I forget there are actually only x number of shopping days left.
+I forget there are actually only X number of shopping days left.
 I forget I have to buy presents for certain people.
 When I finally remember to buy them, I forget to wrap the presents.
 And even though I have a gigantic stash of wrapping paper, only little baby Jesus in the manger knows where it’s gotten to.
 So I have to buy more, or resort to reusing Amazon gift bags, which are Earth-friendly, but instantly recognizable as a Christmas fail.

 Therefore, Christmas will descend on our house this week.

 I will force my husband to drag all the tubs of decorations into our living room.
 We will set up the fake tree (because ADHD and real trees don’t mix, which we learned through years of watching our trees die a slow, needle-shedding, fire-hazardous death).
 I will first set up the Jesse tree, and every night, starting December 1, the kids and I will read a Bible verse and hang up a different ornament.
-I will sweep the hall table clean of so much clutter and put up a Harry Potter tree, complete with a Hedwig tree skirt and homemade golden snitches.
+I will sweep the hall table clean of all of its clutter and put up a Harry Potter tree, complete with a Hedwig tree skirt and homemade golden snitches.

 Mangers will abound because they captivate my five-year-old.
 I will deck out every doorway in garlands, and we will spend afternoons making more.
 We will craft Santas with cotton-ball beards, snowmen with cotton-ball puffs, hats with cotton-ball tassels.
 Santa hats and Christmas shirts will be worn regularly throughout the month.
 There will be stars of all colors and all wonky angles.
 Candy-canes.
 Advent calendars.
 Construction-paper-ring countdowns.

-Because it’s Christmas.
-And on Christmas morning, we snarf Christmas waffles on Christmas china with Christmas mugs and Christmas napkins, atop Christmas placemats set alongside a Christmas table runner.
+On Christmas morning, we snarf Christmas waffles on Christmas china with Christmas mugs and Christmas napkins, atop Christmas placemats set alongside a Christmas table runner.
 All despite my husband’s grumbles.

 But we’ll be glad, in the end, that we did Christmas.
 Because all these decorations mean something beyond themselves.
 They mean a special lead-up to a special day.
 They build anticipation for something more than just presents and dinner: all this Christmas excess gets us into the holiday spirit.
 We can’t help but smile.
 There may not be a lot of presents under the tree.
 But that tree is so weighed down with decorations that none of us can tell the difference.